 For qualified community development entities, provide documentation as an attachment to the Narrative certifying the organization’s status.

+b.
+Indicate if your organization is exempt from Federal taxation under section 501(c)(4) of the Internal Revenue Code.

+If yes, indicate if your organization lobbies the Federal government.

+If yes, but your organization does not lobby the Federal government, attach a legal opinion that states that the organization does not engage in lobbying activities.

 Community Involvement

 Provide information that demonstrates how you intend to inform and involve the community and other stakeholders in the planning, implementation, and other brownfield activities described in your application.